djannot/ecs-401/apis/apis.md

 ![Swift API](swift.png)

-For the Swift API, you need to indicate the endpoint, user and password.
+For the Swift API, you need to indicate the endpoint, user and password before executing the different examples.

 If you are using your own ECS system, then you need to indicate the corresponding endpoint (for example, *http://ip:9024/auth/v1.0*).
+You also need to create the Swift password using the ECS admin UI

 The password is a Swift password, not the Secret Key.